iGoodie/TwitchSpawn/README.md

 There are some required configs (Found in config/TwitchSpawn/config.json) before the mod works properly.

 API tokens are the very first thing you would like to add.
 There are 2 different tokens can be gathered from Streamlabs; `API Access Token` and `Socket API Token`.
-TwitchSpawn uses them to communicate with it!
+TwitchSpawn uses them to communicate with Streamlabs!

 Login to your [Streamlabs](https://streamlabs.com/) account.
 Navigate to [API Settings](https://streamlabs.com/dashboard#/apisettings) page from the left menu.
-Finally switch the tab to "API Tokens", and voil‡, you can copy `access_token` and `socket_api_token` from here.
+Finally switch the tab to "API Tokens", and voil√†, you can copy `access_token` and `socket_api_token` from here.

 ![Streamlabs API Tokens Tab](https://cdn.discordapp.com/attachments/460909423045509140/506632938067197953/help1.png)